 Twenty-five or six to four

-The question suggests an inner struggle, pushing through exhaustion for creativity versus knowing it might be best to stop.
+The question implies an inner struggle, pushing through exhaustion for creativity versus knowing it might be best to stop.

 Again, the exact time is repeated, reinforcing the never-ending feeling of the night.